 In clinical studies the incidence of diarrhea in patients treated with either KALETRA capsules or tablets was greater in those patients treated once daily than in those patients treated twice daily.
 Any grade of diarrhea was reported by at least half of patients taking once daily Kaletra capsules or tablets.
 At the time of treatment discontinuation, 4.2-6.3% of patients taking once daily Kaletra and 1.8-3.7% of those taking twice daily Kaletra reported ongoing diarrhea.

-or Severe Intensity Occurring in at Least 0.1% of Adult Patients Receiving
+Intensity Occurring in at Least 0.1% of Adult Patients Receiving KALETRA in

 |System Organ Class (SOC) and Adverse Reaction||n||%|